wpswings/mwb-bookings-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 3.1.0 - Released on 22 June 2023 =
+= 3.1.1 - Released on 13 July 2023 =
-* New: Providing one more type of booking calendar.
-* New: Single calendar booking form.
-* New: Latest WP [6.2.0] and WC[7.8.0].
+* fix - Calendar issue in mobile view is fixed
+* New - Compatibility with latest WP(6.2.2) and WC(7.8.2)